jusipat/pimulator/README.md

 # pimulator

-Rough simulation of the Canadian 2019 General Election.
+A console program that simulates a rough simulation of the Canadian 2019 General Election.